 Dr Simon Thurley

-Prior to joining English heritage in 2002, he served as the Director of the Museum of London, the world's largest city museum.
-Between 1990 to 1997 he was the Curator and Main Board Member of Historic Royal Palaces, the organisation is responsible for Hampton Court Palace, the Tower of London, Kensington Palace, the Banqueting House, Whitehall and Kew Palace.
+Dr Thurley is a leading architectural historian, a regular broadcaster and was, for thirteen years, Chief Executive of English Heritage, the Government's principal advisor on the historic environment in England.
+Prior to joining English Heritage in 2002, he served as the Director of the Museum of London, the world's largest city museum.
+Between 1990 to 1997 he was the Curator of Historic Royal Palaces, the organisation is responsible for Hampton Court Palace, the Tower of London, Kensington Palace, the Banqueting House, Whitehall and Kew Palace.

-All of his past lectures may be accessed here.
+All of Professor Thurley's past Gresham lectures can be accessed here.